ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+## Listonomicon v3.1.1 (WIP)

+Save Safe?
+Yes.

+1. Disabled Zerd RAW's changes to invisibility.
+2. Re-added (See) Invisibility.
+3. Reordered mods so that Sensible Ambushing is below Zerd.
+   * Ideally this restores the state of stealth/invisibility/ambushes/QOL/mechanics from before v3.1.0 broke this stuff.
+Sorry, experiment was a fail :)
+4. Small tweaks to fix some cheese/exploit of several enemies by giving them the ability to jump.
+5. Removed Holy Rebuke from 3 enemies.
+I had this passive mixed up with *Radiant Retort* which is very, very different.
+6. Removed Lifedrinker from several enemies because it doesn't do anything.
+Giving people abilities that affect pact weapons requires them to have pact weapons, and that needs its own mod not CX tweaks.
+7. Added Sarevok's 3 ghost guards to CX.
+8. Orin finally has her own CX entry.
+She should now be a proper end-of-the-start-of-the-end-game fight, especially if you fight her as not Durge (and therefor have to fight her entire room of goons with her).
+9. Many enemies given the two weapon fighting style are now also given part of the Dual Wielder feat.
+10. Fixed the load order (hopefully) on Soul Coin Tweaks, so that everyone - not just Karlach - can pop them for a DPS bonus if needed.

 ## Listonomicon v3.1.0

 Save Safe?
 Yes-ish for most people.
 You may want/need to respec some characters based on changes and updates.
 Please read patch notes, anyone continuing a game from v3.0.1 will need to enable OPTIONAL_Many More Monsters.